rakibul-wdp/advanced-js-ts-and-interview/m-1_path-to-machine-code/what-is-javascript/README.md

 ### Garbage Collected

 - It means that we don't need to worry about garbage cleanup.
 An algorithm inside JavaScript take care of garbage collection and cleaning.

+### JIT compiled

+- JavaScript is not purely interpreted language, rather modern JavaScript is Just in time compiled.

+### Multi-paradigm

+- Paradigm: Mindset of code structure which will determine your coding style.